2. SpaceStudio User Guide#

 2.5.3.1.6.
 Connecting component instances#

-In order to make manual connections, in the architecture diagram, click on a disconnected port, and drag and drop the connection to the port you want to connect to.
+To make manual connections in the architecture diagram, click on a disconnected port and drag and drop the connection to the port you want to connect to.

 For example, the port axi_master below is disconnected.
 We can connect it to compatible ports of other component instances by dragging and dropping a connection from it to the compatible port.